Etiquetas:

 As she [ . . . ] in my eyes and [ . . . ]

-For her lips were the colour of the roses grew down the river, all bloody and wild
+For her lips were the of the roses that grew the river, all and wild

-When he came on my and entered the room
+he on my door and entered the room

-He would be my first man, and with a careful hand, he wiped up the went down my face
+He be my first man, and with a careful hand, he wiped up the tears that my face

 I nodded my head, as I lay on the bed